Master of Physical Therapy (MPT)

 Prerequisite courses in Physics, English, Anatomy, Psychology, Statistics and Human Physiology.

-70 volunteer hours or work experience with people with disabilities.
+Minimum of 70 volunteer hours or work experience with people with disabilities.

 Tuition / Program Costs